Aaron Fechter: Early life and career

 Aaron Fechter graduated from Edgewater High School in Orlando, Florida.
 In 1973, he graduated at the age of 19 from the University of South Florida, where he was a member of Tau Kappa Epsilon fraternity.
 The United States was in the midst of an energy crisis, and Fechter decided to build a fuel-efficient, small car prototype in hopes of eventually manufacturing the vehicle under a new car company.
 He founded Creative Engineering Incorporated (CEI) on March 1, 1975 for that purpose.

 In order to raise money for the project, he resorted to selling smaller inventions door-to-door, such as his "Leaf Eater" contraption that collected leaves from swimming pools.
 Fechter happened to knock on the door of an individual who solicited his help in designing an electronic control system for a shooting gallery, designed for sale to amusement parks.
 The gallery featured an animatronic horse, and its success led to other offers in the animatronic industry.
 This became the central focus for Creative Engineering.

 Fechter's father was an early investor in CEI, helping it enter the animatronic industry.
 Early projects included The Scab, a single talking head; Willie Wabbit, an anthropomorphic rabbit; and a fortune-telling machine called Lazlo The Great.
 By 1978, Fechter had finished work on "Wolf Pack 5", his first animatronic series featuring multiple characters, including The Wolfman, Fats, Dingo Starr, Beach Bear, and Little Queenie the Fox (later changed to a mouse and renamed Mini Mozzarella).
-It was showcased and deemed a success at the 1978 IAAPA show.
+It was showcased and deemed a success at the 1978 International Association of Amusement Parks and Attractions (IAAPA) show.
 He completed work on another animatronic show called "The Hard Luck Bears", featuring a hillbilly band of bears and a mimicking bird, which debuted at the IAAPA in 1979.

 Fechter combined elements from both shows to form "The Rock-afire Explosion", which debuted at the IAAPA in 1980 with improved animation and other changes.
 The Rock-afire Explosion concept was ultimately selected by Showbiz for inclusion in its family entertainment pizza chain.